lnishan/awesome-competitive-programming/README.md

 - [算法艺术与信息学竞赛 (Chinese)](http://www.books.com.tw/products/CN10672273), by 劉汝佳, 黃亮

 #### Books for algorithms
 - [Introduction to Algorithms](http://mitpress.mit.edu/books/introduction-algorithms), by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein
+This book is often referred to as the "bible" for algorithms and data structures.
+It's one of the most popular textbooks for university algorithm courses.
 - [Algorithm Design](http://www.aw-bc.com/info/kleinberg/), by Jon Kleinberg and Éva Tardos
 - [The Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693), by Steven S. Skiena
 - [Algorithms](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X), by Robert Sedgewick and Kevin Wayne